 Whitelist attachments based on file typing

 File typing inspects the content of a file to determine its file type rather than relying on its extension.
-File types that have a legitimate business purpose and an acceptable risk profile for organisations should be whitelisted.
-Whitelisting is recommended as it is more proactive and thorough than blacklisting.
-It ensures only specified file types can be received, while all others are blocked.
-File extensions can be changed and therefore a mismatch between a file’s type and its stated extension should be treated as suspicious and quarantined.
+As file extensions can be changed, a mismatch between a file’s type and its stated extension should be treated as suspicious and quarantined.

 Block password protected archives and unidentifiable or encrypted attachments